-Laboratory exercises provide students with hands-on applications of principles discussed in lecture.
-Offered: Fall Prerequisite: CHEM111 and CHEM111L Co-requisite: CHEM210 Course Fee: There is a fee associated with this course.
 Enrollment Comments: This is a mandatory lab component of CHEM210 and must be taken concurrently.
 Successful completion of this course requires passing both CHEM210 and CHEM210L with a C- or better in a concurrent semester.

-CHEM211.
+CHEM310.
 Organic Chemistry II (3)

-Continues the CHEM210 series with emphasis on the preparation, reactions, and identification of aldehydes and ketones, carboxylic acids and their derivatives, alkyl and acyl amines, ß-dicarbonyl compounds, and various classes of naturally occurring, biologically important compounds.
-Offered: Spring
+Continues the CHEM210 /310 Organic Chemistry series with emphasis on the preparation, reactions, and identification of carbonyls, carboxylic acids and their derivatives, and alkyl and acyl amines, with emphasis on reaction mechanisms and synthesis routes.
+(Formerly CHEM211) Offered: Spring

-Prerequisite: CHEM210 and CHEM210L
+Prerequisite: CHEM210